linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 partition table
 ----

 Heads currently requires a separate boot partition to verify /boot content integrity, while also using /boot to save and verify the TPM counter file for rollback prevention.
 Having a seperated /boot partition is a common for Linux.
-The heads model leaves the /boot partition unencrypted.
-This is safe because heads will verify files at boot to detect tampering.
+The Heads model leaves the /boot partition unencrypted.
+This is safe because Heads will verify files at boot to detect tampering.

 When you partition storage make sure to create /boot or have the OS installer do it for you.
 Generally, the boot partition is much smaller than the other OS partition(s).
 As long as the kernel and initrd is located in the seperate boot partition you may keep everything else on one additional partition to make it easier to manage.
 Linux initrd will normally have the ability to mount the other partitions--encrypted or not.